microlinkhq/www/src/pages/docs/api/basics/rate-limit.md

 When the API quota is reset, you have a fresh start again.

-Your current rate limit status is reflected as part of your response with the following headers:
+For the free endpoint, your current rate limit status is reflected as part of your response with the following headers:

 - `x-rate-limit-limit`: The maximum number of requests that the consumer is permitted to make per minute.
 - `x-rate-limit-remaining`: The number of requests remaining in the current rate limit window.